-Learn how to design a character, from the backstory, to orthogrpahic drawings.
+Learn how to design a character from the backstory to orthographic drawings.
 Then learn how to use 3D software to create hard surface and organic models to match a model sheet.

-Move into digital video planning, capturing and editing pre-production (story board and camera blocking), production (filming, composition and continuity), post-production (editing, overlay graphics, audio, transitions, animation).
+Move into digital video planning, capturing and editing pre-production (storyboarding and camera blocking), production (filming, composition and continuity), and post-production (including editing, overlay graphics, audio, transitions, animation).

 Personal and Group Project Projects

-You have four weeks to design and create a personal project incorporating many of the skills you have learned throughout the year.
-Then finish the year off with a 5 week final group project that incorporates various digital elements (logo, posters, packaging, website, 3D model, video and presentation) to meet a brief.
+You'll have four weeks to design and create a personal project incorporating many of the skills you have learned throughout the year.
+You'll then finish the year off with a five week final group project that incorporates various digital elements (logo, posters, packaging, website, 3D model, video and presentation) to meet a creative brief.